5.1 Program Management

 (b) Center staff (instructional and other) will collaborate to ensure that training and services are effectively delivered in partnership with all staff involved.

-(c) The center will ensure that Tests of Adult Basic Education (TABE®) will be implemented using Data Recognition Corporation’s (DRC) INSIGHT® testing system in a designated testing facility, following procedures outlined in DRC’s TABE® 11/12 Test Administration Manual and Job Corps’ TABE® 11/12 Student Testing System Administrator’s Guidefor securing test materials, scheduling tests, and administering the tests.
+(c) The center will ensure that Tests of Adult Basic Education (TABE®) is administered in a designated testing facility, following procedures outlined in TABE® Test Administration Manual and Job Corps’ TABE® Student Testing System Administrator’s Guidefor securing test materials, scheduling tests, and administering the tests.
 The Manual and the Guide are posted on the Job Corps Community website.

-(d) The center will implement a structured evening/weekend studies (EWS) program for all students, including the structure, staffing and schedule for the program.
+(d) The center will implement a structured evening/weekend studies program for all students according to Section 3.1 R9.

 (e) Center-based and work-based learning (WBL) will be scheduled and what interruptions to the schedule will be permitted.